 Early Childhood Education Resource Consulting - 956

 This post-diploma program provides Early Childhood Education graduates with the training required to work with preschool children with exceptionalities.
 The curriculum focuses on inclusive practices, assessment and programming, and community collaboration techniques.
 Additionally, two field placements enhance student learning experiences.
-Graduates will be qualified to become Resource Teachers as defined by the Day Nurseries Act.
+Graduates will be qualified to become Resource Teachers as defined by the Child Care and Early Years Act (CCEYA).

 Admission & Registration